SiyiP/med-linked-blog-starter-md/Hematology Oncology (block 9)/-SFP Red Blood Cells I Laboratory Investigation & Classification of Anemias, RBC Production_Rinker.md

 	- IgM - big blumps of rbcs can be formed

 rbc membrane defects
-hereditary spherocytosis- AD!!! more fragile and more suseptible to stress . clinical stability and severeity varies
+**hereditary spherocytosis**- AD!!! more fragile and more susceptible to stress. clinical stability and severity varies
 - defect in cytoskeletal proteins
-- ankyrin, spectrin
+- ankyrin, spectrin, band 3 - involving defects in these guys
 - clinical signs - anemia, splenomegaly, jaundice, cholelithiasis
 - stable course punctuated by hemolytic crises / infection, or aplastic crises like parvovirus b19
 - no central pallor; mchc increases
 - using the osmotic fragility test, you see they're more prone to rupture in hypotonic solution
-- TREAT: splenectomy -
+- TREAT: splenectomy
 - asplenic pts - need strep pneumo vaccines - **we might also see howell jolly bodies, remnant of dna that is left there by a lack of the spleen!**

 hereditary elliptocytosis- AD